Updated on: 11/13/2019

 Washington State’s drunk driving laws are among the toughest in the entire country, according to a recent statement from Mothers Against Drunk Driving (MADD).
-But with several devastating DUI-related motor vehicle accidents taking place in the Puget Sound area over the past couple of months, the conversation about the adequacy of punishment for drunk driving in our state has been growing.
+But with several devastating drunk driving accidents taking place in the Puget Sound area over the past couple of months, the conversation about the adequacy of punishment for drunk driving in our state has been growing.

 Last month, Mark Mullan was driving under the influence of alcohol – he allegedly recorded a .22 blood alcohol level after being taken into police custody – in the Wedgwood neighborhood of North Seattle when he crashed into four pedestrians, killing two and putting the other two in a hospital with critical injuries.